Giving birth with no medication tops my list of painful experiences; breastfeeding with sore and cracked nipples

 The first latch and the many that followed were painful AF.

-For the first time ever, I got front seat tickets to a show of my breast inflating, deflating, and get tender and raw (on repeat).
+For the first time ever, I got front seat tickets to a show of my breast inflating, deflating, and getting tender and raw (on repeat).
 Most frustrating was the sore and cracked nipples.

 If you are having a similar experience, these tips can help.

 GET TO THE ROOT CAUSE

 Often times, the reason for painful cracked nipples is related to improper latching.
 At the beginning of my breastfeeding journey, I was unknowingly allowing my daughter to suckle at the breast without a great latch.
 As a result, my nipples suffered.

 My nips looked like they had spent months in the desert with no water.
 After connecting with a lactation consultant and learning how to get a better latch the nipple pain improved and breastfeeding slowly became more enjoyable.